 Rassler is the 22-year-old up-and-coming classical composer who produced, arranged, and edited this viral video based on the original music of Burt Bacharach and Hal David for Virtual Orchestra (1965), “What the World Needs Now.”
-As of today, over 2 million people have viewed it and fallen in love with it.
+Over 2 million people have viewed it and fallen in love with it.

 After watching it, I teared up.
 I felt an immense amount of gratitude for what Rassler had created.
 I contacted her to learn more about what motivated her to spend over 100 hours creating the video with her peers at the Boston Conservatory at Berklee and the Berklee College of Music.
 Although I read what she had written on her YouTube channel, I wanted to go behind the veil.
 Here’s what she said:

 “Just a little something to brighten your day.
 What started as an idea on my flight home from college ended in a collaboration with some of the most incredible people.
 I couldn’t be more grateful.
-Please share to help us promote positivity and optimism while we need it most.”
+Please share to help us promote positivity and optimism.”

-Learning what inspires and motivates others to be creative, particularly in times of crisis, can help all of us become more resilient.
+Learning what inspires and motivates others to be creative, particularly in times of crisis, can help us become more resilient.
 What was behind Rassler’s statement?
-Was it really a happy-go-lucky attitude or was there something more?
+Was it a happy-go-lucky attitude, or was there something more?

-For Rassler, a senior composition major at the Boston Conservatory at Berklee, the moment that she learned that her college education had come to an abrupt end, she said, “I truly had never felt…what I felt in that moment, and it was complete devastation.
-It was the realization of, wow, it’s really over and there is nothing I can do about it.”
+For Rassler, a senior composition major at the Boston Conservatory at Berklee, the moment she learned that her college education had ended abruptly, she said, “I truly had never felt…what I felt at that moment, and it was complete devastation.
+It was the realization of, wow, it’s over, and I can do nothing about it.”

-For Rassler, the friendships, connections and the right of passage that comes with graduation—”it was over”—she was now alone on a plane thinking, “I’ve been working toward graduation, my senior recital…I have been working for four years, actually 22 years, for these moments in life that we can never get back.
-I’m leaving Boston and I don’t know when I’m coming back, and I don’t know if I’m coming back.”
+For Rassler, the friendships, connections, and the right of passage that comes with graduation—”it was over”—she was now alone on a plane thinking, “I’ve been working toward graduation, my senior recital…I have been working for four years, actually 22 years, for these moments in life that we can never return.
+I’m leaving Boston, and I don’t know when I’m coming back, and I don’t know if I’m coming back.”

 So many of us can relate to the uncertainty that she expressed.
-Few of us know if, or when, we’ll be able to get back to our lives, get back to work, back to “normal.”
+Few of us know if or when we’ll be able to get back to our lives, get back to work, and get back to “normal.”
 Maybe we shouldn’t?
 We don’t know, not yet.
-What Rassler teaches us is that what we create from this moment forward is up to us.
+Rassler teaches us that what we create from this moment forward is up to us.

-In the face of this daunting reality, while Rassler was sitting on the plane home she “took a moment and was like, okay, there may be something I can do about it.
+In the face of this daunting reality, while Rassler was sitting on the plane home, she “took a moment and was like, okay, there may be something I can do about it.
 It was exactly that moment that the gravity and the weight of all of this hit me…this is horrible, this is terrible.
-I just wanted to figure out how I could do something with my friends that are all over the world.”
+I just wanted to figure out how I could do something with my friends worldwide.”

 Rassler chose to draw upon her training as an accomplished artist.
 Not only is she a classical composer, she’s also a skilled drummer, saxophonist, pianist, and more.
 She has produced a score for a Lexus commercial and a PBS documentary.
 She also serves as Music Director at Lovewell Institute for the Creative Arts.

-As she sat on the plane bouncing between devastation and hope, “I thought, no – this is not the end, we need to do something.
+As she sat on the plane, bouncing between devastation and hope, “I thought, no – this is not the end.
+We need to do something.
 I remembered the Broadway for Orlando version (2016) of “What the World Needs Now.”
-I was in Orlando during the Pulse nightclub massacre…I remember watching the video and after four minutes I thought everything would be ok.
-The message in the song by Burt Bacharach and Hal David, well, they knew what they were doing.
+I was in Orlando during the Pulse nightclub massacre…I remember watching the video, and after four minutes, I thought everything would be ok.
+The message in the song by Burt Bacharach and Hal David is that they knew what they were doing.
 I decided I’m just going to go with it.”

 The challenge for Rassler was to figure out how to orchestrate the piece without the convenience of a studio to record it with her peers.
-And, she had no clue if anyone would even participate.
-This is what set Rassler’s and Santiago’s production apart from the Broadway for Orlando version.
-She would have to curate it online and create a virtual crowd-sourced production.
+And she had no clue if anyone would even participate.
+This set Rassler’s and Santiago’s production apart from the Broadway for Orlando version.
+She would have to curate it online and create a crowd-sourced virtual product.
 She posted the following on her Facebook page.

 “I was thinking it might be fun to do a virtual version of this (“What the World Needs Now”).
-So, if you’re interested, comment below with your email and I will send you some material in the next few days (a track and some sheet music) – your job is to just take a video of yourself singing (literally pick any part/the whole song/just 10 seconds/riff to the gods/up to you!!), playing your instrument along to the track, choreograph a dance to the music, anything your heart desires, and I’ll cut everything up, create an arrangement from what y’all send me, and share it with you all because WHAT THE WORLD NEEDS NOW IS LOVE!”
+So, if you’re interested, comment below with your email, and I will send you some material in the next few days (a track and some sheet music) – your job is to take a video of yourself singing (literally pick any part/the whole song/just 10 seconds/riff to the gods/up to you!!), playing your instrument along to the track, choreographing a dance to the music, anything your heart desires, and I’ll cut everything up, create an arrangement from what you all send me, and share it with you all because WHAT THE WORLD NEEDS NOW IS LOVE!”

-“I am positive that eventually, the world is going to reopen to some extent, it will at some point.
-Just focusing on the end goal, staying positive, is something that I’ve learned a lot from my family and from my education.
-I feel like that’s the main thing pushing me forward and giving me the inspiration to create projects like this.”
+“I am positive that eventually, the world will reopen to some extent.
+It will at some point.
+I’ve learned a lot from my family and my education by focusing on the end goal and staying positive.
+That’s the main thing pushing me forward and inspiring me to create projects like this.”

 We can all learn from Rassler and artists like her.
 She was able to channel loss, sadness, anxiety, and devastation into something beautiful by using her life-long creative training.
-And, her training doesn’t stop here.
-She was just informed that she will be studying with Mr. John Corigliano at The Juilliard School in the Master of Music in Composition program.
+And her training doesn’t stop here.
+She was informed that she will study with Mr. John Corigliano at The Juilliard School in the Master of Music in Composition program.

-If anyone reading this is feeling down, anxious, or overwhelmed, I encourage them to think of any creative idea that they’ve wanted to pursue and do it.
-Do it now.
-Creativity can heal, and when we collectively create together, we can heal the world, especially when it’s rooted in love.
+If anyone reading this is feeling down, anxious, or overwhelmed, I encourage them to think of any creative idea they’ve wanted to pursue and do it.
+Please do it now.
+Creativity can heal, and when we collectively create together, we can heal the world, primarily when it’s rooted in love.

-Thanks to Rassler, we now have the leitmotif for this moment in history—love—and it’s exactly what the world needs now.
+Thanks to Rassler, we now have the leitmotif for this moment in history—love—and it’s precisely what the world needs now.